Terms of Business

 Client Interest

-8.11 If we hold money on a client’s behalf, in accordance with the SRA Accounts Rules 2011, it is our policy that we will pay the client a sum of money in lieu of interest on a fair and reasonable basis.
+8.11 If we hold money on your behalf, in accordance with the SRA Accounts Rules 2019, it is our policy that we will pay you a sum of money in lieu of interest on a fair and reasonable basis.

-8.12 Client monies will normally be held by us in a general client account with our primary banker, Royal Bank of Scotland.
+8.12 Client monies will normally be held by us in a general client account with our primary banker, HSBC.

 8.13 A sum in lieu of interest will be payable on amounts held in our general client account on the following basis:-

-i) Interest will be paid at the conclusion of the matter;
+i) Interest will be paid at the conclusion of your matter;

-ii) The period for which interest will be paid normally runs from the date the funds are received by us cleared in our account until, where paid electronically, the date when the funds are sent or, where paid by cheque, the date(s) on the cheque(s) issued;
+ii) The period for which interest will be paid normally runs from the date the funds are received by us cleared in our account until, where paid electronically, the date when the funds are sent or, where paid by cheque, the date(s) on the cheque(s) issued to you;

-iii) The rate of interest paid to clients will be in line with Royal Bank of Scotland’s published interest rates on Client Deposit Accounts over the period when interest is due;
+iii) The rate of interest paid to clients will be in line with HSBC‘s published interest rates on Client Deposit Accounts over the period when interest is due;

-iv) All interest that is paid will be paid as a gross amount;
+iv) All interest that is paid to you will be paid as a gross amount;

-v) We will not account for any interest in the following situations:
+v) We will not account to you for any interest in the following situations:

 (a) On money held for the payment of a professional disbursement if the person to whom the money is owed has requested a delay in settlement;